 The goal of the program is to inspire learning, help students develop their CanMEDS competencies, and encourage lasting relationships by facilitating mutually beneficial interactions between the students of the College of Medicine and the physicians of Saskatchewan.

-• We have created a Canvas course with optional orientation resources to help onboard mentors and mentees.
+The Synergy Mentorship Program now includes a Canvas course with optional orientation and meeting resources to help onboard mentors and mentees and support the mentoring relationship.

 I’m a physician, how do I get involved?